Best car insurance companies in California

 Average car insurance cost in California

-The average annual cost of car insurance in California is $2,065 for full coverage and $733 for minimum coverage, according to 2021 premium data obtained from Quadrant Information Services.
+The average annual cost of car insurance in California is $2,190 for full coverage and $619 for minimum coverage, according to 2022 premium data obtained from Quadrant Information Services.
+This is 24% higher than the national average premium for full coverage, which is $1,771 per year.
 California drivers pay more on average than drivers in many other states, which may be due to the state’s heavily congested roadways, leading to denser traffic and a higher likelihood of accident claims.
-The national average premium for full coverage is $1,674 annually.

 |Average annual premium for minimum coverage in California||Average annual premium for full coverage in California|

 How to find the best car insurance in California